Good posture is not just about appearance. It’s also about how you feel, your mood, and your memory.

 2) Holds the spinal joints in position with less stress on ligaments that align with spinal joints.

-3) Aids in prevent severe muscular pain, which is a sign of a poorly postured body.
+3) Aids to prevent severe muscular pain, which is a sign of a poorly postured body.

 4) Also, it decreases the abdominal tiring of joints by keeping them and bones appropriately aligned.
 When no wear or tear occurs, chronic risks such as arthritis duly eliminates.